 Periods: 1/2, 1, 2, 4

-The period values are not corrected in amplitude and phase as it is done for the other power calculations in the power module.
+Period values are not corrected in amplitude and phase as is the case for the other power calculations in the power module.

-Considering also the period values for the symmetrical components (see more details in Power Quality Pro training) there are more than 50 parameters available.
+Considering the period values for the symmetrical components (for more details please see the Power Quality Pro training) there are more than 50 parameters available.